Healing with Your Breath: Inside Reiki’s Ancient and Modern Frontiers

 — confided our market predictor

-Such discoveries confirm Reiki’s distinctive blend of spirituality, emotion, and physical curing or mending.
+Such insights confirm Reiki’s unique blend of spirituality, emotion, and physical healing.

 Linda Carter, a 45-year-old entrepreneur from Portland, credits Reiki with easing intense burnout.
 Seated in soft light with ambient music, she described how each mindful exhale lifted long-held burdens.
-Along the same lines, lifelong practitioner Tomoko Sato recounted employing Koki-Ho to alleviate chronic stress, emphasizing, “Breath in Reiki isn’t ritual—it’s mastering the skill of channeling the force of human energy.”
+Similarly, lifelong practitioner Tomoko Sato recounted using Koki-Ho to alleviate chronic stress, emphasizing, “Breath in Reiki isn’t ritual—it’s the art of harnessing human energy.”

 Controversies and Scientific Debate